Fayetteville Water Quality at a Glance

 Unrestricted Activities:

-Customers can request separate irrigation meters for more efficient lawn watering billing.
-Visit faypwc.com or call 910-483-1382 for more information about conservation programs and irrigation meter installations.
+Customers can request a separate irrigation meter for more efficient lawn watering billing.
+Visit faypwc.com or call 910-483-1382 for details.
+For any current boil water or emergency notices in Fayetteville, check our live US boil water tracker.

 Contaminants of Concern